Aishah French Aishah French | March 13, 2023 | Food & Drink

 146 Essex St. / 212.614.0146 / Website

-You might recognize the name Chris Santos from “Chopped.”
-This pawnshop, restaurant, lounge and bar all in one is Santos' imagination manifested.
-The experience begins by entering the storefront pawnshop (where you can actually purchase items), and walking up a grand spiraling staircase to a large, high-ceilinged, warm, romantically lit and draped dining space.
-Sunday brunch is served family style with a range of diverse bites from croque monsieur bites and braised short ribs to roasted strawberry ricotta toast and red velvet waffles.
+Where else can you experience a pawnshop, restaurant, lounge and bar all in one?
+At Beauty & Essex, chef Chris Santos turned his imagination into reality through innovative design and pioneering the popular small, share-plate dining trend.
+The experience begins by entering the storefront pawnshop where items are purchasable, and walking up a grand spiraling staircase to a large, high-ceilinged, warm, romantically lit and draped dining space.
+Sunday brunch is served family-style with a range of diverse bites from grilled cheese dumplings and shrimp and grits to roasted strawberry ricotta toast and red velvet waffles.

 132 W 47 St. / 212.466.9000 / Website